Watch video of RLI V's graduation from July 2016 here or here

 The objective of the initiative is to significantly impact the quality of contemporary Jewish life in North America by training exceptional rabbis of all denominations to serve as profound spiritual and intellectual leaders.

 Since its inception in 2001, RLI has produced four cohorts of graduates with a community of 100 rabbinic alumni.
-The fifth cohort will graduate in July 2016.
-RLI VI begins in July 2016.
+The fifth cohort graduated in July 2016.
+RLI VI began in July 2016.

 Participants in the RLI fellowship spend 3½ weeks each summer and one week each winter studying together at the Hartman campus in Jerusalem.
 During the remainder of the year, participants engage in regular distance learning through havruta with rabbinic partners and webinars taught by leading Hartman Institute scholars.